kayhan-momeni-1995/Game-of-life/README.md

 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-This program is a 20 by 20 version of this system that I have implemented.
+This program is a 20 by 20 version of this system that I implemented.
+After hitting the "start" button, the system starts over the initial conditions and the dynamical evolution of the system is visualized, generation by generation.
+To change the "initial condition" of the system, edit (fill in with 0's and 1's) the 2D array "board" in the file "Chaos.java" (line 17.)